Hurghada Excursions to Cairo

 Menkaure (Mykerinos to the ancient Greeks; c.2532–2503 BC) is the builder of the third of the three large Giza Pyramids.
 He was most likely the son of Khafre (Khefren) and grandson of Khufu (Cheops).
 With a base area that is less than a quarter of their pyramids’ and with an original height of 65 meters, Menkaure’s is by far the smallest of the three.
 This size reduction is due to several factors, including the limited space left on the Giza Plateau.
 The material used for the outer casing of Menkaure’s Pyramid is another.
 Whereas his predecessors had used limestone, Menkaure employed granite quarried in Aswan, over 800 km away.
 In addition to the logistics involved in transporting the granite blocks, the material itself is much more complex than limestone.
 However, only the bottom quarter of the casing stones is granite.
 However, the rest is limestone.

-Like the Great Pyramid, three smaller pyramids can be seen next to Menkaure’s as well, which were used for the burials of his queens.
-No satellite pyramid has been discovered, but it is believed that the largest of the three queens’ pyramids was initially intended to have been the satellite pyramid.
+Like the Great Pyramid, three smaller pyramids can be seen next to Menkaure’s, which were used for the burials of his queens.
+No satellite pyramid has been discovered, but it is believed that the largest of the three queens’ pyramids was initially intended to be the satellite pyramid.

 Menkaure died before his pyramid complex was completed, and much of the Pyramid’s granite casing blocks were not smoothed.
 His mortuary and valley temples were intended to consist of colossal limestone blocks encased in granite but were completed with whitewashed mud brick.
 Despite this, however, the mortuary cult of Menkaure was practised for another 300 years after his death.